Digithought/Digitree/readme.md

 #### Paths

 Many methods take and return Path objects.
-All paths should considered invalid after any mutation operation, besides those returned by the mutation operator.
-None of the public methods will mutate the given path, except for `moveNext` and `movePrior`.
-In general, don't hold on the path operations, they are intended to be short-lived.
+All paths not returned from a mutation operation itself are invalid after mutation and any attempt to use them will throw an exception.
+None of the public methods will mutate a given path, except for `moveNext` and `movePrior`.

 ```ts
   tree.updateAt(tree.last().prior(), 7);  // this is fine